 Might an abolition of Smith-Mundt open the door to aggressive, intelligent, and creative methods for manufacturing a reformed and resilient Will among the homeland’s citizenry for the long and grinding wars we are told to expect and accept?

-Unlike today, there were memories of not only Hitler’s effective ownership and thus monopolizing broadcast mediums, but also of the Creel Committe (See ZenPundit for a short bit on Creel) in the United States.
-There was strong public backlash against what was perceived as an attempt to manipulate domestic public opinion.
+Unlike today, there were memories of not only Hitler’s effective ownership and thus monopolizing broadcast mediums, but also of the Creel Committee (See ZenPundit for a short bit on Creel) in the United States.
+There was a

-If the Executive Branch fully embraced the prohibition against propagandizing its own public there’s a certain treaty it would not have excepted out of and, more importantly, Tony Snow and Dana Perino wouldn’t have a job (perhaps their office would look and sound more like their United Kingdom’s counterpart… note the references to the PM and the PMOS).
+If the Executive Branch fully embraced the prohibition against propagandizing the domestic public, the roles of the President’s press secretary’s, including Tony Snow and Dana Perino, would have a very different role (perhaps their office would look and sound more like their United Kingdom’s counterpart… note the references to the PM and the “PMOS” and the overall failure to state the Prime Minister’s Official Spokesman has his or her own identity or beliefs).

 Meatball One closes his post with these two questions: